 public relations & development Coordinator

 With a bachelors degree in public relations, Ms. Tran is head of SEACMA’s website development, monthly newsletters, social media promotions, and trade shows.
-She also takes on grant writing, research and organization.
+She also takes on grant writing, research and reporting.
 Ms. Tran’s passion for the non-profit sector developed after working in rural villages throughout Thailand.
 As a Seattleite, Ms. Tran recently moved to the Worcester community eager to get involved.